 Technical electives include upper-level courses in engineering, mathematics, computer science, and the sciences.
 Graduate-level courses may also be taken as technical electives.
 The following is a list of suggested technical electives for different aspects of civil engineering.
 Some of the courses may not be offered a particular year.
-A current list is available in the department office and department website.
 Some courses offered in other departments may also be approved as technical electives.
 Students should meet with their advisor before selecting courses.
 This list is not exhaustive.